 - Put our hand up for every opportunity that comes our way, even if we are half prepared (cause we know how to bring in the rest half on time)

 - Ask for support and not try and excel at every role and every responsibility, just to prove ourselves to others.

 - Not just have the courage to follow your heart but also the compassion to include your support group (friends & family) by sharing your conviction with them.

-10 You are more spiritual, you are into Reiki healing and you believe in karma.
-Can you throw a bit light into this aspect?
+You are more spiritual, you are into Reiki healing and you believe in karma.
+Can you throw a bit of light on this aspect?